Happy new year to everyone!

 Smart LED Bulbs

-With conventional light bulbs, all we can do is turn it on an off and that’s it.
+With conventional light bulbs, all we can do is turn them on and off and that’s it.
 So when I bought a bulb worth 600+ my husband is so confused and somewhat gone mad because he thought I looking to have a voice command to just turn on and off the lights.

-Actually, 600+ PHP for a smart light is pretty cheap already because other brands like Philips sells it for thousands of pesos just for the single color bulb plus their bulbs requires a hub/gateway to control.
-Unlike with the one I bought from Lasco, I can connect it directly to our wi-fi, connect it with accounts/app like Tuya, SmartLife and Lasco APP, and be able to control it with our smart voice assistants like the Echo Dot.
+Actually, 600+ PHP for a smart light is pretty cheap already because other brands like Philips sell it for thousands of pesos just for the single color bulb plus their bulbs require a hub/gateway to control.
+Unlike the one I bought from Lasco, I can connect it directly to our wi-fi, connect it with accounts/apps like Tuya, SmartLife, and Lasco APP, and be able to control it with our smart voice assistants like the Echo Dot.